Hollywood Burbank Airport

 Hollywood Burbank Airport (Note: Formerly called Bob Hope Airport after entertainer Bob Hope) is a public airport 3 mi northwest of downtown Burbank, in Los Angeles County, California, United States.
 The airport serves Burbank, Hollywood, and the northern Greater Los Angeles area, which includes Glendale, Pasadena, the San Fernando Valley, and the Santa Clarita Valley.
 It is closer to many popular attractions, including Griffith Park, Universal Studios Hollywood, and Downtown Los Angeles, than Los Angeles International Airport (LAX), and it is the only airport in the area with a direct rail connection to Downtown Los Angeles, with service from two stations: Burbank Airport–North and Burbank Airport–South.
-Nonstop flights mostly serve cities in the western United States, though Delta Air Lines has regular routes to Atlanta.
+Nonstop flights mostly serve cities in the western United States, though the airport also features regular flights to Atlanta, Honolulu, and Indianapolis as well as seasonal flights to New York (JFK).

 Originally, the entire airport was within the Burbank city limits, but the north end of Runway 15/33 has been extended into the city of Los Angeles.
 The airport is owned by the Burbank–Glendale–Pasadena Airport Authority and controlled by the governments of those cities.
 The Airport Authority contracts with TBI Airport Management, Inc., to operate the airport, which has its own police and fire departments, the Burbank–Glendale–Pasadena Airport Authority Police.
 They also share police helicopters registered N102CG and N103CG both based out of Burbank airport on the north-east end of the airport on taxiway Bravo.
 Boarding uses air stairs instead of jet bridges.
 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a medium-hub primary commercial service facility.